 The gain achievable is often limited not by the available pump power, but by amplified spontaneous emission (ASE).
 This can become relevant for gains roughly exceeding 40 dB.
 High-gain amplifiers also need to be protected from any parasitic reflections, because these could lead to parasitic laser oscillation or even to fiber damage, and are therefore often equipped with optical isolators at the output and possibly also at the input.

 Noise introduced by the pump source may also be an issue.
 It can directly affect the gain and thus the signal output power, but not for noise frequencies substantially above the inverse upper-state lifetime.
-(The laser-active ions represents an energy reservoir which can effectively reduce the effect of fast power fluctuations.)
+(The laser-active ions act as an energy reservoir which can effectively reduce the effect of fast power fluctuations.)
 A variable pump power can also lead to temperature-dependent heating which translates into phase noise.

 ASE itself may be utilized for superluminescent sources with very low temporal coherence, as required e.g. for optical coherence tomography.
 A superluminescent source has to contain little more than a high-gain fiber amplifier.